amplitude/experiment-js-client/packages/experiment-tag/README.md

 ## Generate example

-To generate an example snippet with custom initial flag configurations:
+To generate an example snippet with custom flag configurations:
 1. Set `apiKey` (your Amplitude Project API key) and `initialFlags` in `example/build_example.js`
 2. Run `yarn build` to build minified UMD `experiment-tag.umd.js` and example `script.js`